Grounds for a refund or partial refund of fees:

 In case of sickness, students must contact the school on the first day and each subsequent day, and present a doctor’s certificate on returning to school.
 Without this proof, it will be classed as an unauthorised absence, and warnings will be sent.
 Medical certificates cannot and do not replace attendance, but are used to justify low attendance to the College and to GNIB.

-European students and others not on student visas are also expected to attend fully, even though they are not bound by GNIB rules, and may be removed from the list or expelled for non-attendance.
+European and other students permitted to remain in the jurisdiction of the Republic of Ireland without a visa are also expected to attend fully, even though they are not bound by GNIB rules, and may be removed from the list or expelled for non-attendance.
+The College policy for minimum attendance is 85% in all cases.
 All students of ICOT College are treated alike.
 Non-attendance is disruptive to the class and to the learning process.

-Students are expected to willingly and actively take part in any and all classroom activities, to speak English at all times, and to respect their teacher and classmates.
+Students are expected to willingly and actively take part in any and all classroom activities, to speak English at all times, and to respect the dignity and person of their teachers and classmates.
 Students who do not comply with these rules may be asked to leave the classroom with the loss of attendance for that half of class.

 Any student found to be tampering with the attendance list on behalf of themselves or any other student may be expelled without prior warning.